maxivak/gush/README.md

 Gush is a parallel workflow runner using only Redis as its message broker and Sidekiq for workers.

+# New

+Options for config:
+* redis_prefix - Redis namespace
+* sidekiq_queue - queue name in Sidekiq

 ## Theory

 Gush relies on directed acyclic graphs to store dependencies, see [Parallelizing Operations With Dependencies](https://msdn.microsoft.com/en-us/magazine/dd569760.aspx) by Stephen Toub.